jaredjbeck/jaredjbeck.github.io/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=IC3onsQAAAAJ&hl=en&oi=ao)  \|  [ORCID](https://orcid.org/0000-0001-9515-5440)

+* **Beck, J.**, A. Waananen, and S. Wagenius.
+Habitat fragmentation decouples fire-stimulated flowering from plant reproductive fitness. *In review.*
 * **Beck, J.**, M. McKone, and S. Wagenius.
 Masting, fire-stimulated flowering, and the evolutionary ecology of synchronized reproduction. *In review.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 Scaling from individuals to communities: Functional and demographic differences predict the ecologically nested distribution of _Hylodesmum_ congeners. *In review.*
 * **Beck, J.** and J. Richards.
 Traits mediate local species-environment distributions and spatial patterns of diversity within a heterogeneous bedrock glade. *In review.*